shivsinghcse/MERN-STACK-TO-MILLION/Notes.md

 ```

 - As senior developer:
-  - Avoide nesting, nesting use more compute power
+  - Avoide nesting, nesting use more compute power means more time complexity.

 ### 🗄️ Connecting MongoDB via Node.js

-- To use MongoDb in Node.js, we use `mongodb` module.
+- To establish connection with MongoDb in Node.js, for that we use `mongodb` module.
+-

 ```sh
 npm install mongodb